Heatblur-Simulations/f-4e-manual/src/stores/air_to_air/aim_7.md

 ![aim7](../../img/aim7.jpg)

+The AIM-7 is a semi active radar missile with a maximum launch range of approx. 26 nautical miles.
 Originally designated the AAM-N-6 Sparrow III, the AIM-7 Sparrow saw initial service entry with the United States Navy in 1958.
 Unlike the beam-riding AIM-7A (AAM-N-2 Sparrow I), which required the launching aircraft to maintain boresight